subquery/documentation/docs/quickstart/quickstart_chains/cosmos.md

 `docker-compose.yml` file defines all the configurations that control how a SubQuery node runs.
 For a new project, which you have just initialised, no major changes are needed.

-However, you must visit the [Run a Project](../../run_publish/run.md) section and check out the file and the settings in detail.
+However, you must visit the [Running SubQuery Locally](../../run_publish/run.md) section and check out the file and the settings in detail.

 Now, run the following command under the project directory: